eth-act/zkevm-book/src/trees/external/interface.md

 - `Verify(vk, x, y, proof) -> 0/1`.
 This function is executed by the Verifier.
 It checks the validity of the given proof with respect to the verification key `vk`.
 It outputs `0` (for reject) or `1` (for accept).

 > **Remark:** When talking about zkEVMs in Ethereum, it is important to agree on a syntax first.
-In fact, a [recent project](https://github.com/eth-act/ere) aims to unify the syntax existing zkVM implementations.
+In fact, a [recent project](https://github.com/eth-act/ere) aims to unify the syntax of existing zkVM implementations.
 The interface is only minimally more complex than what we have defined.

 ## Properties
 Now that we have a syntax at hand, we turn to the functionality, security, and efficiency properties that zkEVMs must provide.